abdulwaheed76/practices/README.md

 # Project management tool
 ## Task / issue types
 1. **Epic** - For requirements and vision.
-This is the super main end of top most hierirachy.
+This is the super main end of top most hierarchy.
 Its children may and usually are divided into multiple sprints
 1. **Story** - For requirements and vision.
 We have moved to github based story documentation now though.
 After reading the issue type, description and title of the task carefully, read the parent task (story or any other kind of ticket) and read all the way up to the top most ticket .
 Most of the times, major portion of requirements for your specific assigned ticket would be in the parent stories.
-4. Level 0
+1. Level 0 - Estimates (ballpark) - time investment 2% of total project time
+   .
+Lets say the full project execution and completion might be guessed at this stage to be 100 hours.
+Then at this stage of estimation, we should spend about 2% (which is 2 hours).
     1. **0 understanding** - Understand requirements - Clients, product owners,
        project managers may try their best to clarify things but it is your duty to clear up requirements and make up your understandings